PRIDE Training in New Brunswick: What Foster Parent Applicants Can Expect

 PRIDE training is the point in the foster care application where many people go from uncertain to ready — or from enthusiastic to honest with themselves about whether this is the right commitment.
 Both outcomes are legitimate purposes of the training.

-In New Brunswick, PRIDE (Parent Resources for Information, Development, and Education) is mandatory for all applicants before a home study can be initiated.
+In New Brunswick, PRIDE (Parent Resources for Information, Development, and Education) is mandatory for standard foster-parent applicants before a home study can be initiated.
 It's not a test you pass or fail.
 It's a structured preparation curriculum designed to ensure that anyone who opens their home to a child in care understands what that child has likely experienced and what fostering genuinely demands.

 What PRIDE Training Covers